PratikMahajan/Dynamic-Currency-Pricing-API/Readme.md

 ### Transaction Matching Algorithm:
 Created a thread that ran the Transacton Mathing every minute.
-Used SQLITE3 to store all the transactions.
+Used SQLITE3 to store all the transactions.<br/>
 Following Tables were created.
 1. Buy_coins
 2. Sell_couns